-The Hyperlite Mountain Gear Daybreak is one of the best day packs.
+The Hyperlite Mountain Gear Daybreak is one of the very best day packs.
 I’ve used it for 5 years.

 The only drawback is its high price.
-At $210 at the time of this writing, it might be the most expensive day pack on market.
-It’s lacking in extra features, but I like simplicity.
+At $230 at the time of this writing, it might be the most expensive day pack on market.
+It also lacks in extra features, but I like simplicity.

 I bought a Daybreak in early 2018 to replace my classic Osprey Talon 22.
 There’s nothing wrong with the Talon – it’s probably the best all-round day pack for most people.